nanakoohashi/Customer-churn/Plan.md

 - Data quality report
 ## Data Preparation
 - **Data cleansing**: clean data
+  - Validating codes against lists of acceptable values: many data mining tools offer some sort of expression language in the tool interface, which you can use to search and replace invalid codes in the data set.
+  - Deleting particularly "dirty" records: not uncommonly, many variables have values (or blanks) that are inappropriate for the data set.
+You should delete these records.
+Their inclusion in the modeling data set will only confuse the model "signal" and decrease the predictive power of the model.
 - **Data transportation**: express data variables
 - **Data imputation**: handle missing values
 - **Data weighting and balancing**: are all cases treated the same?